CCurl/cccForth/README.md

-# cccForth - a minimal and extensible Forth system
+# c4 - a minimal and extensible Forth system

-cccForth is intended to be a starting point for a programming environment that can grow to fit the user's needs.
+c4 is intended to be a starting point for a programming environment that can grow to fit the user's needs.

 The main goals for this minimal Forth are as follows: